Welcome to the Barristers’ Association of Philadelphia!

-We’ve made it easy for you to stay informed about our current and upcoming events on our newly redesigned website, www.phillybarristers.com!
-In addition to enhancing the user experience, we have added value to our members by enabling them to create a public profile on the site.
+We have made it easy for you to stay informed about our current and upcoming events on our newly redesigned website, www.phillybarristers.com.
 You can also stay abreast of our activities by following us on Facebook, Twitter and LinkedIn.

 Yours in Service,